grz0zrg/fas/README.md

 * events resolution can be defined as you wish (60 Hz but you can go above that through a parameter)
 * cross-platform; run this about anywhere !

-Note : "Unlimited" is actually an architectural term, in real conditions it is limited by the available processing power, frequency resolution is also limited by slice height so it may be out of tune with low resolution! (just like analog but still more precise!)
+Note : "Unlimited" is actually an architectural term, in real conditions it is limited by the available processing power, amount of memory available, frequency resolution is also limited by slice height so it may be out of tune with low resolution! (just like analog but still more precise!)

 ### Additive synthesis

 Additive synthesis is a mean to generate sounds by adding sine waves together, it is an extremely powerful type of sound synthesis able to reproduce any waveforms in theory.

+When compiled with `PARTIAL_FX` defined there is a fx slot available **per partial** with following effects available :

+* none
+* comb filter (Time : [0, 1))
+* bitcrush (Bitdepth / Sampling rate : B component [0, 1] / A component [0, 1])
+* wah (Amount : A component [0, 1))
+* phase distorsion (Amount : A component [0, 1] / Bipolar : B component integer 0 or 1)
+* tanh waveshaping (Wave 1 / Wave 2 : B component [0, 1] / A component [0, 1))
+* signal foldover (A component [0, 3])
+* convolver (A component integer part; Note : require huge amount of processing power with high amount of partials)

+Any combination of these can be applied to each partials with real-time parameters change.
+This feature may allow to easily add character to the additive sound.

 FAS allow to add some amount of white noise to the phase of each sine waves, this may result in enhancement of noisy sounds.
+Disabled when `PARTIAL_FX` is defined.

 #### RGBA interpretation